Skip to content ↓

 Preston Manor is committed to providing safe environments for children and young people through robust safeguarding practices and requires all staff, volunteers and visitors to share this commitment.

-If you have a safeguarding concern, please contact any of the below-named people through the school office:
+If you have a safeguarding concern, please contact any of the below-named people.

 Ms. Zalika Dale